Healing Birth Trauma with Tapping

 The available knowledge and resources of our mainstream health system to treat birth trauma are limited; if diagnosed with symptoms of trauma, treatment may involve drug therapy, counselling and cognitive behavioural therapies.
 These interventions, however, have limited success in treating birth trauma.
 Unlike other postnatal mood disorders, such as postnatal depression, symptoms of trauma do not fade or improve with time.

-The potential for TFT in treating birth related emotional and psychological trauma is vast.
-Considering the possible ongoing consequences of untreated birth trauma on women, their babies and families, and our society as a whole – the application of TFT is invaluable.
+The potential for tapping and Thought Field Therapy (TFT) in treating birth related emotional and psychological trauma is vast.
+Considering the possible ongoing consequences of untreated birth trauma on women, their babies and families, and our society as a whole – the application of this energy psychology modality is invaluable.

 We have had countless successes using TFT in our midwifery practice, for resolving birth trauma and also for many other issues.
 Working with women and families at the beginning of life is both critical and exciting.
 We know the repercussions of maternal health (mental, physical, emotional, spiritual) are so far reaching, and we see TFT empowering and improving the health of a woman, her infant, her family and ultimately our communities.

-In our prenatal education classes, we teach women and and partners the complex trauma algorithm (also pain, anxiety, fear algorithms) to use these for themselves when needed, not only for pregnancy and birth related matters but in general in their lives.
+In our prenatal education classes, we teach women and and partners the complex trauma algorithm (also pain, anxiety, fear algorithms) so that they can use tapping for themselves if needed, not only for pregnancy and birth-related matters but in general in their lives.
 One father reported how he now uses tapping for stressful situations at work and for disempowering interactions with extended family.

 Both diagnostics and algorithms can be used for individual clients with self- reported symptoms of trauma from a previous birth (for reasons including: miscarriage, stillbirth, unexpected interventions, induction, emergency cesarean, disempowering interactions with caregivers).
 We work extensively with women, providing education and TFT diagnostic treatments prior to and during childbirth to prevent traumatic experiences by resolving fears during pregnancy and prior to, or during, the upcoming birth.